 These Financial Regulations govern the financial management of the council and may only be amended or varied by resolution of the council.
 They are one of the council’s governing documents and shall be observed in conjunction with the council’s Standing Orders.

-Councillors are expected to follow these regulations and not to entice employees to breach them.
+Councillors are expected to follow these regulations and not to entice others to breach them.
 Failure to follow these regulations brings the office of councillor into disrepute.

-Wilful breach of these regulations by an employee may result in disciplinary proceedings.
+Wilful breach of these regulations by others may result in disciplinary or legal proceedings.

 In these Financial Regulations: